imsb-uke/ANCA-GN_transcriptomics/README.md

-## Code for the analysis of samples used in the manuscript "Immune profiling-based targeting of pathogenic T cells with ustekinumab in ANCA-associated glomerulonephritis"
+## Immune profiling-based targeting of pathogenic T cells with ustekinumab in ANCA-associated glomerulonephritis

+The manuscript is available at [Nature Communications](https://www.nature.com/articles/s41467-024-52525-w).

 ### Instructions for single-cell analysis